tc39/proposal-shadowrealm/explainer.md

 Object.freeze(realm.globalThis);
 ```

 In web browsers, this is currently not possible.
-The way to get manage new realms would be through iframes, but they also share a window proxy object.
+The way to get manage new Realms would be through iframes, but they also share a window proxy object.

 ```js
 let iframe = document.createElement('iframe');